"Legendary to legendary": Stonebwoy hosts Duncan Mighty in Ghana

 Stonebwoy: Nigeria's Duncan Mighty Taps Stonebwoy For His New Album, Speaks Highly Of Him

-- Duncan Mighty has arrived in Ghana to activate this forthcoming album, which features Stonebwoy
+- Duncan Mighty has arrived in Ghana to activate his forthcoming album, which features Stonebwoy

 - In an interview, the Nigerian crooner shared the backstory of his collaboration with Stonebwoy